- Start Prepping

 Other differences remain in the shaft design, with hatchets using a more forward bend design, while axes are generally quite straight in their build.

 Tomahawks are used quite interchangeably with the term hatchet, however, tomahawks have a much more combat-orientated meaning as they have been used by generations in that manner.
-There is much overlap between the design of tomahawks and hatchets, however, you will find that many tomahawk heads have been fit onto the shaft from the bottom, and fits as the tomahawk shaft gets larger at the top.
+There is much overlap between the design of tomahawks and hatchets, however, you will find that the best tactical tomahawk heads have been fit onto the shaft from the bottom, and fits as the tomahawk shaft gets larger at the top.

 Interesting knowledge right?
 Now let’s get stuck into these eight best axes that you can rely on when you are outdoors, going camping, or working on those weekend projects in the backyard.